-Flocculants are chemicals that gather fine particles of the dispersed phase together and cause them to agglomerate and drop out of the colloids.
+Flocculants are chemicals that bind fine particles of the dispersed phase in aggregates, causing sediment to precipitate out of the colloids.

-Flocculants have the ability to interact and form chemical bonds on the surface of the dispersed phase particles.
-As a result of adsorption, so-called flocs are formed on the particles of a solid body, which initiates the coagulation of emulsions.
-The next step is to create large aggregates, which drop out of the solution in the form of sludge or turbid suspension.
-They can be separated from the water by sieves, filtration or decantation.
-Flocculation can be accelerated through gentle mixing of the system.
-The flocculants then reach the particles faster and bond with the particle, creating larger aggregates that can be removed more quickly.
+Flocculants have the ability to interact with and form chemical bonds on the particle surface of the dispersed phase.
+As a result of adsorption, the so-called flocculiare formed on particle molecules to initiate the coagulation of emulsions.
+The next stage is the creation of large aggregates, which precipitate out of the solution in the form of a sediment or turbid suspension.
+They can be separated from the water by sieves or by filtration or decantation.
+Flocculation can be accelerated by gently mixing the system.
+The flocculants then reach the particles faster and encapsulate them to form larger aggregates that can be removed more quickly.

-Polymeric compounds such as polyacrylamides, polyacrylic acids and their derivatives are used as flocculants.
-They are characterized by high solubility in water and high biodegradability.
+Polymer compounds such as polyacrylamides, polyacrylic acids and their derivatives are used as flocculants.
+They are characterized by good solubility in water and high biodegradability.

-There are three types of flocculants which are distinguished due to their chemical nature:
+Three types of flocculants are distinguished based on their chemical nature:

-anionic flocculants – used in alkaline and neutral environments; they are mainly used for clarification and dewatering of mineral suspensions,
+anionic flocculants – used in alkaline and neutral environments; they are used mainly for clarifying and dehydrating mineral suspensions,

-cationic flocculants – which are used in acidic environments; most often used to clarify suspensions of organic substances,
+cationic flocculants – used in acidic environments; most commonly used to clarify suspensions of organic substances,

-inert flocculants – have a wide range of applications in various industries, e.g. in the processing of coal and metal ores.
+inert flocculants – have the widest range of applications in various industries, e.g. coal and metal ore processing.

-Flocculants are used in sewage treatment plants, water treatment plants and in many industrial processes where colloidal separation of suspended products is necessary.
+Flocculants are used in sewage treatment plants, water treatment plants and in many industrial processes where it is necessary to separate products suspended in colloidal form.